 Different Types Of Waffles

 When it comes to waffles, there are many different types that vary in flavor and texture.
 Belgian-style waffles are perhaps the most popular type of waffle, made with a light egg batter and leavening agents such as baking powder or yeast.
-I really love eating classic Liege waffles because they are a denser version of the Belgian-style waffle and are made with a doughy brioche batter containing pearl sugar for added sweetness and crunchiness.
+I really love eating Liege waffles because they are a denser version of the Belgian-style waffle and are made with a doughy brioche batter containing pearl sugar for added sweetness and crunchiness.
 Buckwheat waffles are also common because they are very nutritious, often served savory with vegetables or cheese, and sometimes sweetened with honey.
 Potato waffles were invented in Scotland during World War II when food was scarce; these are usually savory though they can be topped with maple syrup or applesauce.
 Also pandan-flavored waffles have been gaining popularity due to their fragrant aroma and perky green color—they’re typically served plain so you can enjoy the subtle flavors without any distractions.

 Consistency Of The Batter